yzwxx/vae-celebA/README.md

 # vae-celebA
 Variational auto-encoder trained on celebA .
 All rights reserved.
+To run the code, you need to use Tensorflow and Tensorlayer([how to install tensorlayer?](https://github.com/zsdonghao/tensorlayer)).
 ## SOME NOTES
 This is the code for the paper
 **[Deep Feature Consistent Variational Autoencoder](https://houxianxu.github.io/assets/project/dfcvae)**